 Large-scale, distributed, parallel, data analytics.

 Vital AI provides a low-level Core data model which allows different data processing components to have a common data framework.
 This Core data model is extended to include objects for common use cases, such as "User", "Document", "Event", and others.
 This Vital Domain Model is extended to include objects that are required for an application.
 This becomes the Application Domain Model.
 For example, if an application will recommend movies to users, then the application may extend the domain model to include objects for "Film", "Actor", and "Genre".
-VitalSigns provides development tools to define a data model across the entire application and generate objects, which are then used in various components, including the Application's User Interface, Vital Flows, and Hadoop.
-This means that the definition of the "User" object is the same in the Application's User Interface, in Vital Flows for recommendations, and in the Hadoop machine learning jobs.
+VitalSigns provides development tools to define a data model across the entire application and generate objects, which are then used in various components, including the Application's User Interface, Vital Flows, and Spark/Hadoop.
+This means that the definition of the "User" object is the same in the Application's User Interface, in Vital Flows for recommendations, and in the Spark/Hadoop machine learning jobs.
 This speeds development and eliminates many problems with data incompatibilities.
 VitalSigns handles data mapping across components, across different programming languages and data repositories.